Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "None of his business!"
 He said with some bravado.
 "I’m a free ‘Back, an’ it’s *my* body!"

-"No no, I mean…"
+"No no, I mean..."

 "What?!
 I trust him, I trust you, I don’t mind bein’ an experiment really, an’ it’ll help everyone!"

 Leemu sighed and finished washing his brushes.
 The portrait had a rough and unfinished quality to it, but now that he stood back and looked he felt like it worked.
 He still couldn’t believe anybody might be interested in buying his paintings, but Preed had been absolutely certain.
 Maybe this would be the one where he finally found out if their Human friend was right.
 He carefully dismounted it from the easel and put it in the corner to dry.

-"Help everybody…" he muttered.
-"That’s… Fyu’s nuts, that’s a *big* thought, Gorku."
+"Help everybody..." he muttered.
+"That’s...
+Fyu’s nuts, that’s a *big* thought, Gorku."

 "Nofl said it won’t just help Gaoians, neither.
-He said the Corti were backin’ themselves into a corner and this might help pull ‘em out. …’Zit weird I’m kinda glad?
-Few years back, I couldn’ta cared about the Corti ‘fer a *thousand* mating contracts, but now…"
+He said the Corti were backin’ themselves into a corner and this might help pull ‘em out. ...’Zit weird I’m kinda glad?
+Few years back, I couldn’ta cared about the Corti ‘fer a *thousand* mating contracts, but now..."

 "Maybe you just like Nofl?"

-"Well, yeah, I *do…* But I figger, if I like *one* Corti then that means the whole species ain’t bad.
+"Well, yeah, I *do...* But I figger, if I like *one* Corti then that means the whole species ain’t bad.
 There’s gonna be others I’d like too, right?
 They’re just folks."

 "Well, I suppose that’s true.
 The Great Father seems to like Nofl too.
 And you can tell him yourself, he’s probably going to say hello this afternoon."